christy313/javascript30/exercises/06 - Type Ahead/note.md

 - 3.b Put result in innerHTML

 - 3.c In `displayHtml`, it will return an array from `map`.
-There would be an comma when you see in between each place.
+There would be a comma when you see it in between each place.

 Join multiple strings in one string in the array that returned from `map` with `join()`.

-#### 4. Highlight the search result with input words and format numbers by comma with every three digits
+#### 4. Highlight the search result with input words and format numbers by a comma with every three digits

 ### Reference